IITDBGroup/ProvenanceWeek2021/cfp.md

 - submitted as PDF files to the IPAW track at:
   - [submission site]({{ site.data.conference.submission_site }})

+Authors should consult Springer’s [authors’ guidelines](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and use their proceedings templates, either for [LaTeX](ftp://ftp.springernature.com/cs-proceeding/svproc/templates/ProcSci_TeX.zip) or for [Word](ftp://ftp.springernature.com/cs-proceeding/llncs/word/splnproc1703.zip), for the preparation of their papers.
+They also have a [template available on Overleaf](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj#.WsdHOy5uZpg).
+Springer encourages authors to include their [ORCID](https://goo.gl/hbsa4D)s in their papers.
+In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a [Consent-to-Publish form](https://github.com/IITDBGroup/ProvenanceWeek2020/blob/master/_data/ipaw-copyright.pdf).
+The corresponding author signing the copyright form should match the corresponding author marked on the paper.
+Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

+A proceedings volume will be published in the Springer Lecture Notes in Computer Science (LNCS) series.
+Springer offers "Open choice" for authors who wish to provide open access to their papers.

 Important Dates:
 {% assign deadlines = site.data.dates.paper_types | where:"name","Papers (IPAW and TaPP tracks)" | first %}
 {% for d in deadlines.dates %}